Jubatian/rrpge-spec/specs/userlib/dlist.rst

 This function is optimized for fast return, simply providing the appropriate CPU RAM variable.
 The us_dbuf_init and us_dbuf_flip routines ensure that the variables have the correct content, and keep being correct.

+This function may be called from within a frame end hook.
+This case it only returns the current work display list (not attempting to call any frame hook).

+This function may be called without double buffering set up, to support writing double-buffering aware components (which only use it to wait for frame end when necessary).

 0xF060: Add page flip hook